Positive harmonic functions on groups and covering spaces: Positive harmonic functions on groups

-{\emph{Proof of Theorem \ref{discrete theorem}}:} Assume to the contrary that there exists a non-degenerate probability measure $\mu$ on $\Gamma$ such that any positive $\mu$-harmonic function on $\Gamma$ is constant.
-Let $G$ be a finite, symmetric generating set of $\Gamma$, and denote by $W_{n}$ the set of words of length at most $n$ with respect to $G$, $n \in \mathbb{N}$.
-Taking into account that $G$ is finite, we derive from Proposition \ref{aux} that for any $\delta > 0$ there exists $n_{0} \in \mathbb{N}$ such that
+{\emph{Proof of Theorem \ref{discrete theorem}}:} Assume to the contrary that there exists a non-degenerate probability measure $\mu$ on $\Gamma$ such that the Martin boundary of $\Gamma$ with respect to $\mu$ is trivial.
+Let $F$ be a finite, symmetric generating set of $\Gamma$, and denote by $W_{n}$ the set of words of length at most $n$ with respect to $F$, $n \in \mathbb{N}$.
+Taking into account that $F$ is finite, we derive from Proposition \ref{aux} that for any $\delta > 0$ there exists $n_{0} \in \mathbb{N}$ such that

-for any $h \in G$.
+for any $h \in F$.

-Fix $n > n_{0}$ and a word $x = h_{1} \dots h_{n}$ of length $n$ with respect to $G$, where $h_{i} \in G$ for any $1\leq i \leq n$.
+Fix $n > n_{0}$ and a word $x = h_{1} \dots h_{n}$ of length $n$ with respect to $F$, where $h_{i} \in F$ for any $1\leq i \leq n$.
 Setting $x_{i} := h_{1} \dots h_{i}$ and $x_{0} := e$, it is clear that

 where we used the left-invariance of the Green function.
 For $0 \leq i < n - n_{0}$, it is immediate to verify that